trustoverip/spec-up-t-website/docs/developers-guide.md

 sidebar_position: 20
 ---

-# Developer Guide
+# Developers Guide

-This is the developer guide for the Spec-Up-T system.
+This is the developers guide for the Spec-Up-T system.

 The repo can be found [here](https://github.com/blockchainbird/spec-up-t).